Operation Greylord: Indictment and trial

 The first defendant to be found guilty was Harold Conn, Deputy Traffic Court Clerk in the Cook County judicial system.
 Conn was convicted in March 1984 and was one of the many bagmen in the ring of corruption.
 The last conviction was that of Judge Thomas J. Maloney, who was indicted on bribery charges.
 Maloney was convicted and then sentenced in 1994 to 16 years for fixing three murder cases for more than $100,000 in bribes.
 Maloney was released from federal prison in 2008, and died the same year.

-A total of 93 people were indicted, including 17 judges, 48 lawyers, 10 deputy sheriffs, eight policemen, eight court officials, and state legislator James DeLeo.
+A total of 93 people were indicted, including 17 judges, 48 lawyers and prosecutors, 10 deputy sheriffs, eight policemen, eight court officials, and state representative James DeLeo.
 Of the 17 judges indicted, 15 were convicted.
-One supervising judge, Richard LeFevour, was convicted on 59 counts of mail fraud, racketeering and income-tax violations, and later sentenced to 12 years in prison, as well as being disbarred.
+One supervising judge, Richard LeFevour, was convicted on 59 counts of mail fraud, racketeering and income-tax violations, and was later sentenced to 12 years in prison, as well as being disbarred.
 The stiffest sentence was received by former Circuit Judge Reginald Holzer, who received an 18-year sentence for accepting over $200,000 in bribes from multiple attorneys.
 Judge Holzer was prosecuted by Assistant United States Attorney Scott Turow, who later became an acclaimed novelist.
+DeLeo pleaded guilty to a misdemeanor and was sentenced to probation, and was later elected to the Illinois Senate.
 Three subjects of the investigation committed suicide, including former Circuit Judge Allen Rosin.
 Rosin was taking bribes in divorce court in child custody cases and spousal property disputes.